This site is entirely free and intended for stuents of animation with a basic understanding of

 There are two types of animation techniques in Flash.

-There's the Animation method and the Traditional Animation method.
+There's the Traditional Animation method and the Symbol Animation method.
 The traditional method requires you to hand-draw the poses and inbetweens, frame-by-frame, perferably with a Pen stylus & tablet or tablet monitor system.
 The Symbols method requires you to draw the shapes, pieces, anatomy of your characters and objects into grouped items, then you puppet them around, similar to stop-motion.

 If you've only been using a mouse to animate up until now, then obviously this is where you need an Intuos/Bamboo tablet, or (if you're extra fancy) a monitor tablet from Cintiq / Yiynova / Monoprice.